okTurtles/dnschain/README.md

 __.dns__ is a "meta-TLD".
 It is called so because unlike traditional TLDs, it is not meant to globally resolve to a specific IP.
 Rather, it is meant to resolve to a DNSChain server that *_you personally own and run_*.

 When a DNSChain server sees a request to a `.dns` domain, it handles the request itself, looking it up in a blockchain stored on that same server.
-At the moment, DNSChain uses the Namecoin blockchain, but it easily be configured to use any blockchain.
+At the moment, DNSChain uses the Namecoin blockchain, but it can easily be configured to use any blockchain.

 ## How do I use it?<a name="Use"/>